openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

    drivers so the initramfs can fetch the root filesystem image via the network.

+  --blacklist-kernel-module     Make sure the given modules never get
+                                loaded automatically

   --package PKGNAME             The option can be given multiple times, all
                                 specified packages and their dependencies will
                                 be installed.

-  --package-list-file FILE_PATH Install list of packages.
-Package names listed
-                                in the given file.

   --label LABEL                 Custom string, which will be presented in
                                 bootstrap listing

-  --blacklist-kernel-module    Make sure the given modules never get
-                                loaded automatically

 **Note** Direct injection of files into the image is not recommended, and a
          proper way to customize an image is adding (custom) packages.

 .. code-block:: bash

-  --inject-files-from PATH      Directory or archive that will be injected
+  --inject-files-from PATH      Directory that will be injected
                                      to the image root filesystem.

 **Note** Files/packages will be injected after installing all packages,